-We have at our house, thanks to 4-H. Youngest daughter’s foods project this year called for making biscuits or pretzels for the fair.
+We have at our house, thanks to 4-H. Youngest daughter’s foods project called for making biscuits or pretzels for the fair.
 I’ve never felt that any biscuits I’ve made are too fair-worthy, so I didn’t feel confident that I could help one of the kids achieve greatness there.
 So, we tried pretzels.

 My daughter made several recipes, and we liked them.
 But then, a few weeks before the fair, I noticed that the fine print called for pretzels with no yeast.
 Really?
 Don’t soft pretzels have to have yeast?
 It’s little things like this that make 4-H so maddening.
 You really have to be a detail person to do it right, but I was up for the challenge.

 My daughter ended up trying three different no-yeast pretzel recipes.
 Some were fine, others were not so great.
 In the end, we combined the 4-H book recipe with a yeast pretzel recipe we had enjoyed.

 The result was yummy, and she earned a blue honor class on them.
 The judge enjoyed that they were different from the typical pretzel.
 Friday we’ll find out if that blue honor became a reserve champion or champion.
 Wish us luck!

 Here’s our pretzel recipe with no yeast, in case you’d like to try it.

 2/3 cups milk

 1 cup diced dried apple pieces (we cut up one apple into tiny pieces and let them dry for a couple of days)

 In bowl, mix flour, milk oil, baking powder, sugar, and salt.
 Mix until dough is soft.
 Put dough onto floured surface.